jason-c-dev/opencode-flow/CONTRIBUTING.md

-# Contributing to OpenCode Swarm
+# Contributing to OpenCode Flow

 Thank you for your interest in contributing!
-This document provides guidelines and instructions for contributing to OpenCode Swarm.
+This document provides guidelines and instructions for contributing to OpenCode Flow.

 ---